Master of Science (MS)

 Completion of the didactic phase of the curriculum requires completion of a formative evaluation.
 The formative evaluation consists of written, skills performance and professionalism components, is administered at the end of the didactic training period.
 This evaluation is used to identify individual and collective weaknesses within the cohort that should be remediated and strengthened during the clinical phase of the program.

 Successful completion of the program requires satisfactory completion of a comprehensive summative evaluation.
-The comprehensive summative evaluation consisting of written, skills performance and professionalism evaluation components is administered up to four (4) months before the completion of the clinical training period.
+The comprehensive summative evaluation consists of three (3) distinct components: written examination, clinical skills performance, and professionalism evaluation. is the summative evaluation is administered up to four (4) months before the completion of the clinical training period.

 PA Certification